dcarpintero/minerva/README.md

   <img src="./evals/results/minerva.scamprediction.accuracy.confidence.png">
 </p>

-### Societal Benefits
+### Societal Impact

-Beyond more accurate scam protection, this project aims to enhance digital literacy by providing users with well-reasoned explanations of detected scams, fostering trust in AI-powered safety tools.
-Additionally, the archiving task of this agentic workflow enables to create an open, anonymized dataset.
-This scam dataset would serve, at least, two purposes: (i) enabling fine-tuning of models with current scam patterns, and (ii) providing insights for law enforcement and cybersecurity professionals to understand emerging threats and attack vectors.
+Beyond improving scam detection accuracy and reducing administrative overhead, this project aims to deliver broader societal benefits.
+By providing users with detailed, well-reasoned explanations of detected scams, MINERVA enhances digital literacy and builds trust in AI-powered safety tools.
+Additionally, the archiving task of this agentic workflow enables to create an open, anonymized dataset of categorized scam patterns.
+This dataset would serve, at least, two purposes: (i) enabling fine-tuning of models with current scam patterns, and (ii) providing insights for law enforcement and cybersecurity professionals to understand emerging threats and attack vectors.

 ### References